PowershellScripts/PowershellScripts.github.io/articles/en/InformationProtection/compareroles.md

 <br/><br/><br/>

-### Security Administrator vs Security Operator vs Security Reader
+### Compliance Administrator vs Compliance Data Administrator vs Global Reader

 Sample comparison between Security Administrator, Security Operator and Security Reader.
 It lists only the first 35 granular permissions out of the 95 being compared at the time of writing this.